 We can arrange exam and learning support adjustments, give advice on applications for the Disabled Students' Allowance, and test you for dyslexia and dyspraxia.
 We can also offer regular study skills and mentoring support.

 See the Additional Learning Support website for more information.

-A minimum 2:2 in a UK honours degree (or overseas equivalent) in Chemistry, Engineering, Environmental Sciences, Physics, Radiography or Radiological Science, or a recognised equivalent international qualification.
+A minimum of a 2:2 UK honours degree in either Chemistry, Engineering, Environmental Sciences, Physics, Radiography or Radiological Science, or a recognised equivalent international qualification.
 We'll also consider relevant work experience if you don't meet these requirements.

 View entry requirements by country